y-takefuji/pedhosp/README.md

 <pre>
-The objective of this program is to generate a visualization representing the count of pediatric COVID-19 hospitalizations in the US, spanning from August 8, 2020, to June 15, 2024.
+The objective of this program is to generate a visualization representing the count of pediatric COVID-19 hospitalization admissions in the US, spanning from August 8, 2020, to June 15, 2024.

 To install pedhosp, use pip command.